astronomer/deploy-action/README.md

 ### Ignore parsing and testing

-In the following example, the parse and pytests are skipped.
+In the following example, `force` is enabled and both the DAG parse and pytest processes are skipped.

 ```
 steps: